Reset lost or forgotten iPhone or iPad backup password

 If you'd like to try iMazing, download and install it from here.
 Launch the app, and connect your device to your Mac or PC.

-Once your iPhone or iPad shows up in iMazing, select it in the left sidebar and click the 'Back Up' button, you'll see our Backup Options wizard pop up:
+Once your iPhone or iPad shows up in iMazing, from the Devices view, right click on it and select 'Back Up' from the contextual menu, you'll see our Backup Options wizard pop up:

 Make sure to enable Backup Encryption, and iMazing will take care of storing your password safely in the keychain or Windows Credentials if you choose the 'Remember password' option.